Bhawanipur Education Society College

 Bhawanipur Education Society College (or Bhawanipur College) is a private, co-educational, undergraduate college affiliated with the University of Calcutta in Kolkata, India.
 It is at 5, Lala Lajpat Rai Sarani (Elgin Road) of the Bhowanipore area of Kolkata.
+As per, December 2024, the Bhawanipore Gujarati Education Society College (BESC) will be upgraded to university status.

 History

 The college was started in 1966 for boys and girls by the efforts and donation of money and land by Gujarati community living in Kolkata.
 The Six-storied building was constructed with major donations from other city-based Gujarati industrialists and businessman.
 The college is managed through The Bhawanipur Gujarati Education Society.
 The Society enjoys the status of linguistic Minority Educational Institutions under Article 30(1) of the Constitution of India.

 It grew out of a school named J. J. Ajmera High School, established in 1928, which became a secondary school in 1958 and later a higher secondary school, founded in 1960 and run by the same trust.
 The college was known as Bhawanipur Gujarati Education Society College (BGES College) but since 2002, the word Gujarati has been dropped.
 Its popular name is Bhawanipur College.